Helium-Labs/Zorkin/README.md

 ## Disclaimer

 This conceptual service design and proposal, which may change and has no release guarantee, carries no warranties or liabilities as allowed by law.
 I aim to commercialize it and am developing an MVP towards this goal.
 This work is independent and is not necessarily affiliated with my other activities.
 I reserve the right to do anything with my work, including commercialisation in anyway.
+I may apply for funding to help me build the idea into production.
 Copyright, All Rights Reserved.
 The name may change overtime.